TheSvaneMan/TheSvaneMan/README.md

 As a resident of Earth 🌍, a mostly harmless planet in the unfashionable western spiral arm of the Milky Way galaxy, I consider myself a global (and galactic) citizen.

-Remember: Don't Panic, and don't forget your towerl!
+Remember: Don't Panic, and don't forget your towel!

 ## Connect With Me 🌐
 - 🖥️ Website: [thesvaneman.com](https://thesvaneman.com)